-Competition organisers now have the opportunity to include Champions Trophy Racing in competition formats (must be approved by AFA committee) and advertised.
+Race Meeting organisers now have the opportunity to include Champions Trophy Racing in Meeting formats (must be approved by AFA committee) and advertised.

 Organisers knowing regular racing will finish at approximately 3pm can invite sponsors and media to the Champions Trophy round where close exciting racing is almost guaranteed.